Loading...

 A higher number of male deaths can be attributed to behavioral differences such as smoking, a higher frequency of violence and accidents among men, and a higher rate of successful suicides in males than females.[3]

-As is the case nationally, most counties have a low completeness of death registration, meaning they have fewer registered births than expected.
+As is the case nationally, most counties have a low completeness of death registration, meaning they have fewer registered deaths than expected.

 Others include:

-Dot plot showing expected deaths versus registered deaths in Kenya by County.
-The size of the dot represents the completeness of death reporting in each county.
+Dot plot showing the registered number of deaths in Kenya in 2024 on the y-axis and the expected number of deaths on the x-axis.
+The size of the dot varies to represent the completeness of death registration.

 Others include:

-Bar chart showing the completeness of death registration in Kenya by County.
-Uasin Gishu had the highest completeness at 87.8%
+Bar chart showing the completeness of death registration in Kenya by County in 2024.
+Uasin Gishu had the highest completeness at 91.5%

 See Also